practicalli/clojure-web-services/projects/banking-on-clojure/database-tables.md

 > #### Hint::Common errors
 > `Syntax error in SQL statement` can occur if the SQL statement is not correct, the most common cause is a missing comma.
 >
 > Databases do not always support exactly the same SQL syntax, especially around types and more advanced features.
-SQL statements may not work exactly the same for each databse.
+SQL statements may not work exactly the same for each database.
 Using tools like [DBever](https://dbeaver.io/) will generated SQL expressions for specific databases.